History of Los Angeles: Flooding and water supply

 Lippencott performed water surveys in the Owens Valley for the Service while secretly receiving a salary from the City of Los Angeles.
 He succeeded in persuading Owens Valley farmers and mutual water companies to pool their interests and surrender the water rights to 200,000 acres (800 km2) of land to Fred Eaton, Lippencott's agent and a former mayor of Los Angeles.
 Lippencott then resigned from the Reclamation Service, took a job with the Los Angeles Water Department as assistant to Mulholland, and turned over the Reclamation Service maps, field surveys and stream measurements to the city.
 Those studies served as the basis for designing the longest aqueduct in the world.

 By July 1905, the Times began to warn the voters of Los Angeles that the county would soon dry up unless they voted bonds for building the aqueduct.
 Artificial drought conditions were created when water was run into the sewers to decrease the supply in the reservoirs and residents were forbidden to water their lawns and gardens.

 On election day, the people of Los Angeles voted for $22.5 million worth of bonds to build an aqueduct from the Owens River and to defray other expenses of the project.
 With this money, and with an Act of Congress allowing cities to own property outside their boundaries, the city acquired the land that Eaton had acquired from the Owens Valley farmers and started to build the aqueduct.
 On the occasion of the opening of the Los Angeles Aqueduct on November 5, 1913, Mulholland's entire speech was five words: "There it is.
 Take it."

-Boom town: 1913–1941
+20th century

 Hollywood

 Hollywood has been synonymous worldwide with the film industry for over a hundred years.
 It was incorporated as the City of Hollywood in 1903, but merged into LA in 1910.
 In the 1900s movie makers from New York found the sunny, temperate weather more suitable for year-round location shooting.
 It boomed into the cinematic heart of the United States, and has been the home and workplace of actors, directors and singers that range from small and independent to world-famous, leading to the development of related television and music industries.